English is taught by

 Home learning (frequency and expectations)

-Year 9 - homework is embedded into each SOL and plays a crucial role in the lesson.
+Homework is embedded into each SOL and plays a crucial role in the lesson.
 This will be a mixture of reading, writing or research tasks, and will be on a weekly basis.
-Students will start to undertake independent research tasks to promote their own learning.
-Checking ‘Show My Homework’ and school diary for homework should become part of their daily routine to allow for their own time management.
+Students will undertake independent research tasks to promote their own learning.
+Checking 'Show my Homework' and school diary for homework should become part of their daily routine to allow for their own time management.

 How parents/carers can support their child